-- a) improve and increase teachers' academic knowledge; - b) are an integral part of broad schoolwide and districtwide educational improvement plans; - c) give teachers, principals, and administrators the knowledge and skills to provide students with the opportunity to meet challenging state academic content standards and student academic achievement standards; - d) improve classroom management skills; - e) are high-quality, intensive, and classroom-focused, with positive and lasting impact on classroom instruction and the teachers' performance in the classroom.
-(Some opportunities may be ongoing while others may be one-day, short-term workshops or conferences.); - f) support the recruiting, hiring, and training of effective teachers; - g) advance teacher understanding of effective instructional strategies that are: - developed from evidence-based research / strategies for improving student academic achievement or substantially increasing the knowledge and teaching skills of teachers; - aligned with and directly related to state academic content standards, student academic achievement standards and assessments, and the curricula and programs tied to the standards; - developed with extensive participation of teachers, principals, parents, and administrators of schools to be served under ESSA; and - designed to give teachers of Limited English Proficiency (LEP) children, and other teachers and - instructional staff, knowledge and skills to provide instruction and appropriate language and academic support services to those children, including the appropriate use of curricula and assessments
+- a) improve and increase teachers' academic knowledge; - b) are an integral part of broad schoolwide and districtwide educational improvement plans; - give teachers, principals, and administrators the knowledge and skills to provide students with the opportunity to meet challenging state academic content standards and student academic achievement standards; - d) improve classroom management skills; - are high-quality, intensive, and classroom-focused, with positive and lasting impact on classroom instruction and the teachers' performance in the classroom.
+(Some opportunities may be ongoing while others may be oneday, short-term workshops or conferences.); - f) support the recruiting, hiring, and training of effective teachers; - g) advance teacher understanding of effective instructional strategies that are: - developed from evidence-based research / strategies for improving student academic achievement or substantially increasing the knowledge and teaching skills of teachers; - aligned with and directly related to state academic content standards, student academic achievement standards and assessments, and the curricula and programs tied to the standards; - developed with extensive participation of teachers, principals, parents, and administrators of schools to be served under ESSA; and - designed to give teachers of Limited English Proficiency (LEP) children, and other teachers and - instructional staff, knowledge and skills to provide instruction and appropriate language and academic support services to those children, including the appropriate use of curricula and assessments

+6200 Contracted Services, continued

+Requirements for Professional Development Training, continued

-Title I, Part A Specific Expenditures, continued 6200 Contracted Services, continued Requirements for h) to the extent appropriate, provide training for teachers and principals in how to use technology in the classroom to improve teaching; Professional as a whole, are regularly evaluated for their impact on increased teacher i) Development Training, effectiveness and improved student achievement, with the funding used to continued improve the quality of professional development; i) provide instruction in methods of teaching special needs children; k) include instruction in the usage of data and assessments to inform and instruct classroom practice: and include instruction in how school staff can work more effectively with I) parents.
-Extra Duty Pay for Teachers Attending PD Workshops Teachers attending professional development (PD) opportunities before or after school hours may be compensated with extra duty pay for their time at the workshop.
+- h) to the extent appropriate, provide training for teachers and principals in how to use technology in the classroom to improve teaching; - as a whole, are regularly evaluated for their impact on increased teacher effectiveness and improved student achievement, with the funding used to improve the quality of professional development; - j) provide instruction in methods of teaching special needs children; - k) include instruction in the usage of data and assessments to inform and instruct classroom practice; and - include instruction in how school staff can work more effectively with parents.

+Extra Duty Pay for Teachers Attending PD Workshops

+Teachers attending professional development (PD) opportunities before or after school hours may be compensated with extra duty pay for their time at the workshop.
 The extra duty pay should compensate only for the actual time of the training or in-service.
 Title I funds may be used to pay for this.

+Substitutes for Teachers Attending PD Workshops

+Title I, Part A funds may be used to pay associate teachers substituting for full-time teachers who are attending professional development paid for with Title I funds.

+Web-Based Software

+Web-based software should be charged to Object Code 6200 - Contracted Services (6299).
+(One-year contract only)

+Shopping Carts, POs, and Posting Goods Receipts

-Substitutes for Teachers Attending PD Workshops Title I, Part A funds may be used to pay associate teachers substituting for fulltime teachers who are attending professional development paid for with Title I funds Web-Based Software Web-based software should be charged to Object Code 6200 -Contracted Services (6299).
-(One-year contract only) Whenever using Title I funds to purchase Contracted Services, follow the rules Shopping Carts, POs, below: and Posting Goods Receipts Shopping carts must be created as soon as the contract is finalized • (to encumber funds), and a purchase order issued.
-Goods receipts should be posted immediately after services have been • completed.
+Whenever using Title I funds to purchase Contracted Services, follow the rules below:

+- Shopping carts must be created as soon as the contract is finalized (to encumber funds), and a purchase order issued. - Goods receipts should be posted immediately after services have been completed.
 This ensures that HISD vendors are paid in an accurate and timely manner.
 The department that originated the requisition for contracted services has the primary responsibility of posting goods receipts after services are completed.

-Materials and Supplies
+6300 Materials and Supplies